How to Grow the String of Dolphins Plant

 Stem propagation of string of dolphins could hardly be easier.
 You can propagate any piece that falls off (or you cut off) your plant.
 You may notice that your string of dolphins is already growing fine, hair-like roots directly from the stem.
 These mean the propagated stems can grow roots in the soil quite quickly.

-String of dolphins plants look best and are healthiest when they are full and bushy, so you don’t really want to propagate a single strand.
+String of dolphins plants look best and are healthiest when full and bushy, so you don’t want to propagate a single strand.
 Ideally you will have a bunch of pieces.

 1. Simply lay the pieces on the surface of the potting mix.